 GVS staff collaborates with each person to determine an individualized vocational plan that tailors services to meet their needs and goals.
 For example, some people participate in supported work experience placements to further develop their work readiness, boost their confidence and stamina, while others participate in work experience placements to 'test drive' an industry as part of their career exploration.
 Career exploration can involve an in depth assessment by a clinician and/or supported research and informational interviews.
 Another example of services is supported education.
 This may include identifying realistic education programs needed for achieving employment, sourcing educational funding, assisting with arranging the appropriate school accommodations, academic upgrading and /or enrolling in further education.

-Gastown Vocational Services (GVS), in partnership with Open Door Group and with Pacific Community Resources Society, and the Employment Program of British Columbia (EPBC) assists eligible clients with a mental health disability to attain meaningful employment, community attachment and/or to access educational / skill training programs to support their vocational goals.
+Gastown Vocational Services (GVS), in partnership with Open Door Group and with Pacific Community Resources Society, and Work BC Employment Services assists eligible clients with a mental health disability to attain meaningful employment, community attachment and/or to access educational / skill training programs to support their vocational goals.

 The GVS Occupational Therapists and Job Developers have specialized mental health training and experience in relating to and accommodating for this population.
 The GVS approach offers each individual client a highly supported strength based approach, providing a flexible range of options designed to assist each client to reach their employment or volunteer goal.